wearetheframers/frame-core-wip/README.md

 ## Overview

-Frame is a multi-modal, multi-agent cognitive framework designed to support fully emergent characteristics.
-Framer agents are fully equipped for task automation and collaborative work.
-The framework's extensible architecture allows for the integration of custom plugins, enabling developers to tailor the system to specific real-world applications.
+Frame is a lightweight, extensible cognitive framework with a powerful plugin architecture.
+The core engine provides essential AI agent capabilities, while optional plugins enable advanced features like multi-modal processing, advanced memory systems, and specialized tools.
+This modular approach allows developers to keep their applications lightweight while having the flexibility to add capabilities as needed.

 ### Features